Medium Format Lenses with the Pentacon Six Mount

 by TRA

-Shift Lenses
+Shift lenses

 The Problem

 To achieve this, even using an extreme wideangle lens (the 45mm Mir 26 in Hartblei Super-Rotator mount), I had to tilt the camera up.
 The result?
 The buildings on the left and right appear to be tilting seriously inwards at the top.
 To avoid this, the back of the camera has to be absolutely upright, i.e., normal hold – parallel to the buildings.
-Here is the result:

 Both pictures taken with the Hartblei 45mm Super-Rotator lens with zero shift onto Fuji NPH 400 negative film in a Pentacon Six TL 1/250 f/9.5